irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 |  ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Rogue_vanilla.png)  | ![](https://raw.githubusercontent.com/irbizzelus/random-noncode-stuff/refs/heads/main/Gilza_pics/Perk_Images/Rogue.png)  |

 ### Changes Summary
 Copycat and Hacker in vanilla are both just straight upgrades to this deck, so to compensate, this deck is now slightly more effective in it's own playstyle.
-Dodge buffs might be extremely small, but do consider that new options in the artful dodger skill sub-tree are also indirectly buffing this deck.
+Dodge buff might be extremely small, but do consider that new options in the artful dodger skill sub-tree are also indirectly buffing this deck.
 Additionally, AP chance can now work well with both new Surefire and Silencer AP skills, instead of being a joke of a bonus.

 Weapon swap speed bonus is lower than in vanilla to compensate the default increased weapon swap speed that any player gets by default with Gilza.
 Note that total swap speed relative to vanilla is faster, since in vanilla rogue normaly provided a 1.8x multiplier, while in Gilza its a 33% increase to the default increased speed of 1.5x, leading to a total increase of 2x.